Consensys/linea-specification/README.md

 The constraints specified here are implemented in the [linea-constraints](https://github.com/Consensys/linea-constraints) repo.

-It serves developers by making the Linea tech stack open source under the [Apache 2.0 license](LICENSE).
+It serves developers by making the Linea tech stack open-source under the [Apache 2.0 license](LICENSE).

 ## What is Linea?